All content tagged with: Safety

 The common story of automated vehicle safety is that by eliminating human error from the driving equation, cars will act more predictably, fewer crashes will occur, and lives will be saved.
 That future is still uncertain though.
 Questions still remain about whether CAVs will truly be safer drivers than humans…Are Voluntary Safety Standards the Way Forward for the CAV Industry?

 Recently, I wrote about the prospects for federal legislation addressing connected and autonomous vehicles.
-While the subject will be taken up in the new Congress, the failed push for a bill at the end of 2018 is an indication of the steep hill any CAV legislation will have to…Tesla Autopilot Collides with the 4th Amendment
+While the subject will be taken up in the new Congress, the failed push for a bill at the end of 2018 is an indication of the steep hill any CAV legislation will have to…Let’s Be Reasonable: The Consumer Expectations Test is Simply Not Viable to Determine Design Defect for Complex Autonomous Vehicle Technology

 By Jesse Halfon Last month, two California Highway Patrol (CHP) officers made news following an arrest for drunk driving.
 What made the arrest unusual was that the officers initially observed the driver asleep behind the wheel while the car, a Tesla Model S, drove 70 mph on Autopilot,…California Takes the Leap on Driverless CAVs